Nightcycle1/and101-project1-starter/README.txt

 ## Summary

-**Name of your app** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+Hello Squirrel is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: 😁🙋🏽‍♂️✏️

 ## Application Features